-The Authority has prepared a draft variation amending the table to subsection S18-9(3) in Schedule 18 of the Code to permit the use of the enzyme, $\alpha$ -Amylase (EC 3.2.1.1) sourced from Bacillus licheniformis containing the $\alpha$ -Amylase gene from a Cytophaga species, as a processing aid for use in brewing, the production of potable alcohol and starch processing.
-If approved, this permission would be subject to the condition that the maximum permitted level or amount of the enzyme that may be present in the food must be consistent with Good Manufacturing Practice (GMP).
+The Authority has prepared a draft variation amending the table to subsection S18-9(3) in Schedule 18 of the Code to permit the use of the enzyme, alpha-amylase (EC 3.2.1.1) sourced from Bacillus licheniformis containing the alpha-amylase gene from Cytophaga species, as a processing aid for use in brewing, the production of potable alcohol and starch processing.
+This permission is subject to the condition that the maximum permitted level or amount of the enzyme that may be present in the food must be consistent with Good Manufacturing Practice (GMP).